On the Complexity of Problems on Tree-structured Graphs: Equivalent characterisations of XALP

 We also maintain a counter for the number of remaining steps: the number of nodes that are left in the computation tree of $A$, when rooted at the current configuration $c$ not counting the node of $c$ itself.
 In particular, the counter is $0$ if $c$ is supposed to be a leaf.

 We let $B$ simulate $A$ as follows.
 Firstly, if no advice is in memory, it makes a non-deterministic step to guess a configuration as advice.

 Suppose that $A$ is in configuration $c$ with $n_0$ steps left.
 We check the following in order.
 If $c$ equals the advice, then we accept.
 If $n_0\leq 0$, then we reject.
 If the next step of $A$ is non-deterministic or deterministic step, then we perform the same step.
 The interesting things happen when $A$ is about to perform a co-non-deterministic step starting from $c$ with $n_0$ steps left.
 If $n_0\leq 1$, then we reject: there is no space for such a step.
 Otherwise, we guess $n_1,n_2\geq 0$ such that $n_1+n_2=n_0-2$, and children $c_1,c_2$ of $c$ in the computation tree of $A$.
 Renumbering if needed, we may assume that the advice $c'$ is supposed to appear in the subtree of $c_1$.
-We also guess an advice $c'_2$ for $c_2$ We create a co-non-deterministic step with two branches, one for the computation starting from $c_1$ with $n_1$ steps and the other from $c_2$ with $n_2$.
-We describe how we continue the computation starting from $c_1$; the case in which $c_2$ is analogous.
+We also guess an advice $c'_2$ for $c_2$.
+We create a co-non-deterministic step with two branches, one for the computation starting from $c_1$ with $n_1$ steps, and the other from $c_2$ with $n_2$.
+We describe how we continue the computation starting from $c_1$; the case of $c_2$ is analogous.

 Recall that some configuration $c'$ has been stored as advice.
 We want to ensure that the advice is limited to one configuration.
 First, we non-deterministically guess a configuration $c''$.
 We non-deterministically guess whether $c''$ is an ancestor of $c'$.
 We perform different computation depending on the outcome. \begin{itemize} \item Suppose that we guessed that $c''$ is an ancestor of $c'$.
 We guess integers $\frac13 n_1\leq a,b \leq \frac23 n_1$ with $a+b=n_1$.
 We do a co-non-deterministic step: one branch starts in $c_1$ with $c'$ as advice and $a$ steps, the other branch starts in $c'$ with $c''$ as advice and $b$ steps. \item Suppose that $c''$ is not an ancestor of $c'$.
 We guess a configuration $\ell$, corresponding to the least common ancestor of $c'$ and $c''$ in the computation tree.
 We guess integers $0\leq a,b,a',b' \leq \frac23 n_1$ with $a+b+a'+b'=n_1$.
-We perform a co-non-deterministic branch to obtain four subbranches: starting in $c$ with $\ell$ as advice and $a$ steps, $\ell$ with $c'$ as advice and $b$ steps, starting in $\ell$ with $c''$ as advice and $a'$ steps and starting in $c''$ with no advice and $b'$ steps. \end{itemize} In order to turn our computation tree into a binary tree, we may choose to split the single co-non-deterministic step into two steps.
+We perform a co-non-deterministic branch to obtain four subbranches: starting in $c$ with $\ell$ as advice and $a$ steps, $\ell$ with $c'$ as advice and $b$ steps, starting in $\ell$ with $c''$ as advice and $a'$ steps and starting in $c''$ with no advice and $b'$ steps. \end{itemize}

+In order to turn our computation tree into a binary tree, we may choose to split the single co-non-deterministic step into two steps.

 Since at any point, we store at most a constant number of configurations, this can be performed using $O(f(k)\log n)$ bits in memory.

 It remains to show that $B$ performs $O(\log n+f(k))$ co-non-deterministic steps per computation path.
 The computation of $B$ starts with a counter for the number of steps which is at most $f(k)n^{O(1)}$; every time $B$ performs a co-non-deterministic step, this counter is multiplied by a factor of at most $\frac23$.
 The claim now follows from the fact that $\log(f(k)n^{O(1)})=O(\log n+\log f(k))$.